Thomas Dudley: Founding of Cambridge

-In the spring of 1631 the leadership agreed to establish the colony's capital at Newtowne (near present-day Harvard Square in Cambridge), and the town was surveyed and laid out.
+In the spring of 1631, the leadership agreed to establish the colony's capital at Newtowne (near present-day Harvard Square in Cambridge), and the town was surveyed and laid out.
 Dudley, Simon Bradstreet, and others built their houses there, but to Dudley's anger, Winthrop decided to build in Boston.
-This decision caused a rift between Dudley and Winthrop; it was serious enough that in 1632 Dudley resigned his posts and considered returning to England.
-After the intercession of others, the two reconciled and Dudley retracted his resignations.
+This decision caused a rift between Dudley and Winthrop; it was severe enough that in 1632 Dudley resigned his posts and considered returning to England.
+After the mediation of others, the two reconciled, and Dudley retracted his resignation.
 Winthrop reported that "[e]ver after they kept peace and good correspondency in love and friendship."
-During the dispute, Dudley also harshly questioned Winthrop's authority as governor for a number of actions done without consulting his council of assistants.
+During the dispute, Dudley also harshly questioned Winthrop's authority as governor for several actions without consulting his council of assistants.
 Dudley's differences with Winthrop came to the fore again in January 1636, when other magistrates orchestrated a series of accusations that Winthrop had been overly lenient in his judicial decisions.

-In 1632 Dudley, at his own expense, erected a palisade around Newtowne (which was renamed Cambridge in 1636) that enclosed 1,000 acre of land, principally as a defense against wild animals and Indian raids.
-The colony agreed to reimburse him by imposing taxes upon all of the area communities.
+In 1632 Dudley, at his own expense, erected a palisade around Newtowne (which was renamed Cambridge in 1636) that enclosed 1,000 acre of land, principally as a defense against wild animals and Native American raids.
+The colony agreed to reimburse him by imposing taxes on all area communities.
 The meetings occasioned by this need are among the first instances of a truly representative government in North America, when each town chose two representatives to advise the governor on the subject.
 This principle was extended to govern the colony as a whole in 1634, the year Dudley was first elected governor.
-During this term the colony established a committee to oversee military affairs and to manage the colony's munitions.
+During this term, the colony established a committee to oversee military affairs and to manage the colony's munitions.

-The colony came under legal threat in 1632, when Sir Ferdinando Gorges, attempting to revive an earlier claim to the territory, raised issues of the colony's charter and governance with the Privy Council of King Charles I. When the colony's governing magistrates drafted a response to the charges raised by Gorges, Dudley was alone in opposing language referring to the king as his "sacred majesty", and to bishops of the Church of England as "Reverend Bishops".
+The colony came under legal threat in 1632, when Sir Ferdinando Gorges, attempting to revive an earlier claim to the territory, raised issues of the colony's charter and governance with the Privy Council of King Charles I. When the colony's governing magistrates drafted a response to the charges raised by Gorges, Dudley was alone in opposing language, referring to the king as his "sacred majesty", and to bishops of the Church of England as "Reverend Bishops".
 Although a quo warranto writ was issued in 1635 calling for the charter to be returned to England, the king's financial straits prevented it from being served, and the issue eventually died out.